Course Descriptions

 Prerequisites: NUTR 2341 and 3 semester hours of Behavioral Sciences.

-This course is a study of nutrition and the interrelationship with work physiology, including bio-nutritional influences on physiology, physical assessment, and cardiac rehabilitation.
+This course focuses on the study of nutrition and the interrelationship with work physiology, including bio-nutritional influences on physiology and physical assessment.

 Prerequisite: NUTR 2341

 This course focuses on the development of skills in nutrition assessment and medical nutrition therapy interventions for chronic disease conditions including obesity, cardiovascular diseases, hypertension, and diabetes mellitus.
-Emphasis will be placed on anthropometric, laboratory, and diet assessment techniques and use of therapeutic diets in patient care.
+Emphasis will be placed on anthropometric and diet assessment techniques and use of therapeutic diets in patient care.
 Students will also learn to assess the risk of chronic diseases, including the role of nutrigenomics in chronic disease risk.
-Lecture (2 credit hours) and lab (1 credit hour).

 This class covers physiological function, metabolic fate, interactions of nutrients, and factors influencing the utilization of nutrients in humans.
 The purpose of this course is to prepare students to evaluate the scientific evidence that forms the basis of nutrition practice.
-Course content includes the metabolism of macronutrients and micronutrients, nutrient interactions, nutrient and energy requirements, and nutrient toxicity.
-In addition, the basic principles of research ethics will be discussed.
+Course content includes the metabolism of macronutrients and micronutrients, nutrient interactions, nutrient and energy requirements In addition, the basic principles of research ethics will be discussed.
 Students analyze and interpret nutrition literature utilizing library research.

-This course focuses on the continued development of skills in nutrition assessment and medical nutrition therapy interventions for neurological conditions, gastrointestinal conditions, renal diseases, hypermetabolic conditions, pulmonary conditions, cancer, and AIDS.
+This course focuses on the development of skills in nutrition assessment and medical nutrition therapy interventions for neurological conditions, gastrointestinal conditions, renal diseases, hypermetabolic conditions, pulmonary conditions, cancer, and AIDS.
 Emphasis will be placed on the use of therapeutic diets and nutrition support in patient care and the documentation of nutrition care in health care delivery systems.
-This course contains a laboratory component.